webix-hub/docs/data/desktop/localization.md

 ##Locale Structure

-The way formatted date is presented depends on **locale** you use.
-Locale is a set of rules for dates, numbers and price units for this or that region or country.
+The way formatted data is presented depends on **locale** you use.
+Locale is a set of rules for dates, numbers, price units and labels for this or that region or country.
 By default **en-US** locale is used.

 {{snippet